 1115 SUD Approved Monitoring Protocol

-The OBH and BHSF teams worked to align Louisiana’s 1115 SUD Monitoring Protocol with the updated versions of the CMS section 1115 SUD demonstration technical specifications manual v2.0, monitoring reporting tools, monitoring protocol tools, and other feedback received from CMS.
+The OBH and BHSF teams worked to align Louisiana’s 1115 SUD Monitoring Protocol with the latest versions of the CMS section 1115 SUD demonstration technical specifications manual, monitoring reporting tools, monitoring protocol tools, and other feedback received from CMS.
 Louisiana’s 1115 SUD Approved Monitoring Protocol encompasses: required metrics supporting the Implementation Plan milestones; various Health Information Technology (HIT) measures; certain HEDIS and other quality measures; and baseline, annual goals, and overall demonstration targets.
-Louisiana received the approved monitoring protocol on June 3, 2020.

 In accordance with the STCs, Louisiana must submit three (3) quarterly monitoring reports and one (1) compiled annual report for each Demonstration Year (DY).
 These reports include operational updates, performance metrics, budget neutrality and financial reporting requirements, evaluation activities and interim findings, and SUD health IT measures.
 All monitoring reports will be posted after CMS approval.

 DY4 Q1 Monitoring Report